SiJiL82/ecommerce-site/README.md

 # Design
 ## Business Logic and Marketing
+- What is our business focus?
+  - We are a B2C focussed company, selling bespoke hand made children's clothing.
 - What do users need?
   - View all our products and get information on them.
   - Purchase our products.